wywin/Rubustat/README.md

 to /etc/rc.local, and it works without a hitch.
 Although the modprobes are also in getIndoorTemp, I added them before the web interface call because it was throwing fits without the pre-call modprobes... ¯\\_(ツ)_/¯

-##Contact

-I would LOVE if you [threw me an email](mailto:rubustatcontact@wyattwinters.com) if you decide to use any of this code for your own RPi-based thermostat.
-It doesn't have to be long or involved, but knowing my work is used outside of my house would be great!

 ###Code Map

 #####The configs